Decking vs Paving

 - A patio area closer to the ground level could provide needed privacy that a raised area would not.

-There are many different types of paving available from porcelain to natural stone and even concreate all with different maintenance requirements however on the whole paving is a very low maintenance and hard-wearing option.
+There are many different types of paving available from porcelain to natural stone and even concrete all with different maintenance requirements however on the whole paving is very low maintenance and hard-wearing option.

 Decking on the other hand often has a reputation for being quite high maintenance.
 Depending on the area in which it is installed timber decking will need sanding and staining regularly to ensure it does not rot.